University of New Mexico-Valencia County Campus

 University of New Mexico-Valencia County Campus places among the top 20% of community colleges in New Mexico for:

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 82 teachers has grown by 5% over five years.
+- The teacher population of 82 teachers has stayed relatively flat over five years.

 |University of New Mexico-Valencia County Campus||(NM) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 yrs but < 4 yrs|

 |Student : Teacher Ratio||28:1||30:1|